sanctuarycomputer/welding/README.md

 - [ ] Page Caching, Performance & purges?
 - [ ] CORS
 - [ ] Fix mobile full height

-- [ ] Mobile minting should be nice
+- [ ] Mobile experience should be nice
+- [ ] Filter metamask on mobile

 - [ ] Bug: Discarding Topics from the TopicMint screen does not unstage them
 - [ ] Reorderable Topics
 - [ ] Sitemap.xml